-The Cue Project ("the Project") is located in the Murchison district of Western Australia (Figure 5) and hosts Mineral Resources (Indicated and Inferred) totalling 6.45Mt @ 3.0g/t gold.
-The Company has defined a +28kmlong prospective gold corridor that includes the Lake Austin North and Mainland-Consols gold discoveries.
+The Cue Project ("the Project") is located in the Murchison district of Western Australia (Figure 5) and hosts Mineral Resources (Indicated and Inferred) totalling 6.45Mt @ 3.0g/t gold for 613,000oz contained gold.
+The Company has defined a +28km-long prospective gold corridor that includes the Lake Austin North and Mainland-Consols gold discoveries.

-The Company believes there is significant potential to extend existing mineralisation and discover new gold deposits within the Project area, as demonstrated by the recent drilling success at Break of Day, Lena and Lake Austin North.
-Musgrave's intent is to investigate options to best develop a low-cost operation, capable of delivering strong financial returns for its shareholders.
+Company The believes there is significant potential to extend existing mineralisation and discover new gold deposits within the Project area, as demonstrated by the recent drilling success at Break of Day, Lena and Lake Austin North.
+Musgrave's intent is to investigate options to best develop a low-cost operation, capable of delivering strona financial returns for its shareholders.

 Musgrave has executed an \$18 million Earn-in and Exploration Joint Venture with Evolution Mining Ltd over the Lake Austin portion of the Cue Project (Figure 5).
-The Break of Day, Lena and Mainland areas are excluded from the Earn-in and Exploration Joint Venture with Evolution Mining Ltd.
+The Break of Day, Lena and